Gaussian Processes with Errors in Variables: Theory and Computation

 \subsection{Assumptions}

-\begin{Assumption} The regression function $f_0 \in \mathcal{C}^{\beta}[0,1]$ with $\beta > 1/2$. \end{Assumption} We do not assume that $\beta$ is known while fitting the model and our optimal convergence rate results are adaptive for any choice of $\beta > 1/2$.
-This is achieved easily in a Bayesian paradigm through a suitable hyperprior on the smoothness parameter of the Gaussian process.
-The lower bound on the smoothness is a common assumption in a random design regression, refer to \cite{birge1979theoreme,baraud2002model,brown2002asymptotic} for further discussion on this topic.
+\begin{ass} The regression function $f_0 \in \mathcal{C}^{\beta}[0,1]$ with $\beta > 1/2$.
+We also assume $\|f_0\|_{\infty} <A_0$ for some large enough constant $A_0$. \end{ass} We assume that $\beta$ is unknown while fitting the model and our optimal convergence rate results are adaptive for any choice of $\beta > 1/2$.
+This is achieved easily in a Bayesian paradigm through a suitable prior on the smoothness parameter of the Gaussian process.
+The finite upper bound assumption is common to achieve the adaptivity in the errors-in-variables problem, similar assumptions can be found in \cite{chesneau2010adaptive,chichignoud2017adaptive}.
+In practice, we can obtain a reasonable upper bound as a multiple of averaged responses from additional validation data sets \citep{yang2016bayesian}.
+The lower bound on the smoothness is also a common assumption in the random design regression problem, refer to \cite{baraud2002model,birge1979theoreme,brown2002asymptotic} for further discussion on this topic.

-\begin{Assumption} The marginal density $p_0$ of the unobserved covariates $X$ is in $\mathcal{C}^{\beta'}[0,1]$ for $\beta' \ge \beta$, where $\beta$ is defined in Assumption \ref{ass:f0}.
-Also, there exists a finite constant $B>0$ such that $\inf_{x\in [0,1]} p_0(x) \geq B^{-1}$. \end{Assumption} Smoothness assumptions and the lower bound assumption on the marginal density ensure a better control of the numerator and the denominator of the deconvolution kernel estimator defined in \eqref{eq: fn} separately.
-Analogous smoothness assumptions can be found in \cite{fan1993nonparametric}, that the regression function and marginal density are assumed to have the same smoothness.
-Refer also to \cite{delaigle2007nonparametric} where $f_0 p_0$ and $p_0$ are assumed to have the same smoothness.
+\begin{ass} The marginal density $p_0$ of the unobserved covariates $X$ is in $\mathcal{C}^{\beta'}[0,1]$ for some $\beta' \ge \beta$, where $\beta$ is defined in Assumption \ref{ass:f0}.
+Also, we assume there exists a finite constant $B>0$ such that $\inf_{x\in [0,1]} p_0(x) \geq B^{-1}$. \end{ass} Smoothness assumptions and the lower bound assumption on the marginal density ensure a better control of the numerator and the denominator of the deconvolution kernel estimator defined in Equation \eqref{eq: fn} separately.
+Analogous smoothness assumptions can be found in \cite{fan1993nonparametric}, that the regression function and marginal density are assumed to have the same smoothness level.
+Refer also to \cite{delaigle2007nonparametric} where $f_0\,p_0$ and $p_0$ are assumed to have same regularity level.

-The assumption $\beta' > \beta$ in Assumptions \ref{ass:f0} and \ref{ass:p0} requires discussion.
+The assumption $\beta' > \beta$ in Assumption \ref{ass:p0} requires discussion.
 From model \eqref{eq:model}, the deconvolution density estimation problem for $p_0$ can be reduced to a random design regression function estimation problem for $f_0$ by conditioning on a density $p$ in the parameter space.
-Hence the overall convergence rate will be the minimum of the contraction rates for estimating $p_0$ and $f_0$ separately.
-Although our theory is derived for compactly supported $p_0$, it can be extended to the unbounded support case with desirable tail conditions \citep{kruijer2010adaptive} on $p_0$.
+Hence the overall convergence rate will be determined by the slowest contraction rates for estimating $p_0$ and $f_0$.
+Although our theory is derived for compactly supported $p_0$, it can be extended to the unbounded support case under desirable tail conditions \citep{kruijer2010adaptive} on $p_0$.